bjack205/altro.org/README.md

 ### Docs Directory

 The docs directory consists of a nested structure of files and directories.
 It should be nested according to how it will be nested on the docs page.
 This is mainly for organization so you can easily configure your doc-config.json file by the same structure in your docs directory.
 You can fill out that page with whatever markdown/html you would like.
-It will display both markdown syntax and html sytax.
+It will display both markdown syntax and html syntax.
 The application supports github flavored markdown so feel free to use any syntax from [https://github.github.com/gfm/](https://github.github.com/gfm/).
-After making changes, you will have refresh the browser when testing on your local environment.
+After making changes, you will have to refresh the browser when testing on your local environment.
 The markdown-example.mdx file within docs directory is there to show examples in markdown.

 #### MathJax